-The GCLME project, which is being executed by the IGCC together with the United Nations Food and Agricultural Organization, spearheaded this cruise.
-The cruise started from the Gabonese oil city of Port-Gentil and ended in the city of Pointe-Noire, Republic of Congo.
-The scientists taking part in the cruise came from Angola,
+The GCLME project, which is being executed by the IGCC, spearheaded this cruise from the Gabonese oil city of Port-Gentil and ended in the city of Pointe-Noire, Republic of Congo.
+The scientists taking part in the cruise came from Angola, Gabon,

-Republic of Congo, Congo DR, Sao Tome and Principe, Nigeria, and Ghana.
+Republic of Congo, Congo DR, Nigeria, Ghana, and Sao Tome e Principe.
 The Nansen is due to survey the pelagic resources of Angola and Namibia (members of the Benguela Current Large Marine Ecosystem) with funding from the Angolan Government.

-Maritime lawyers get training on implementing Ballast Water Management Convention
+Maritime lawyers get training on implementing Ballast Water Management law